PolyhedralDev/TerraDocs/docs/api/concepts/dependency-injection.rst

 Injecting to a Field
 ====================

-To inject to a field, simply make the field non-final and non-static, and annotate it @:javadoc:`Inject`.
+To inject to a field, simply make the field non-final and non-static, and annotate it :javadoc:`Inject`.

 Example
 -------